 While the core of my work has remained "traditional," I experiment with subjects and styles beyond my classical work frequently, and have created a series of yoga paintings, sports art and more, all in expressionist styles.

 One thing about being a "modern" painter, in an age of diversity and information, is that where once artists were tied to a certain genre, there is a great deal of opportunity to explore, and I feel that is a great addition creatively.

 I maintain a studio in Wakefield, RI, and much of my work is centered around the New England shore.

-Over several decades I have exhibited in many or the finest galleries in The US and UK.
-A partial list includes:
+Over several decades I have exhibited in many of the finest galleries in the US and UK, including:

 For me, art is about seeing the world in different ways.
 Perception is a choice about what we want to see, and the artist freezes a particular perception to draw attention to it, to express its validity in his or her vision of the world.

 Art has the potential to direct our varying perceptions, with their constantly changing appearances, to a more constant, truthful vision of reality.
 Humanity could be said to be in a collective dream--expression in the various mediums of the arts ideally creates a "dream within a dream" that leads to awakening.
 Great art reminds us that we are spiritual beings first, not only material ones.

 Personally, I utilize the figure in my paintings as a symbol of interaction and perception as well as a complete entity in itself; one system, the body, interacting with another, nature.
 Human perception is that these are different, separate systems at times, not at others.
 This dichotomy, and the search for harmonious relationships resulting from its creative resolution, are the major focus of my figurative work.